DUKE GEOLOGICAL LABORATORY

 New York Mineralogical Club

-People's Center - American Museum of Natural History
+People's Center - American Museum of Natural History, NYC, NY

 Geological Wonders of Yellowstone National Park, Wyoming

 Our courageous Dukelabs geologist Charles Merguerian spoke to the New York Mineralogical Club on the brewing danger of a volcanic eruption at Yellowstone National Park - home of Yogi Bear and BooBoo!
+Already presented at the March 2007 NYMC Show in NYC, he dusted off his presentation for the general club meeting.
 His video-enhanced lecture embraced the regional geology of the area including the Grand Teton range, the 1925 Gros Ventre rock slide, hot spot tracks of the American west and the natural thermal beauty of Yellowstone.
 Three eruptive events were discussed in the context of modern studies of the Yellowstone caldera.
 These include the 640 Ka – Lava Creek Caldera, the 1.3 Ma – Mesa Falls Caldera, and the 2.1 Ma – Huckleberry Ridge Caldera.
 Do the math!
 Cleary, we are overdue for a major eruption at this important landmark.
 The lecture was based on a Hofstra University field course conducted in 2006 for which an online guide is available for download.

 14 April 2007